Codifier111/Sleep-Disorder-Prediction/README.md

 Analyse the Sleep disorder dataset to explore the machine learning algorithms and build Machine Learning model to predict the disease.

-# Roadmap to create ML model
+# Flowchart to create ML model
           _______________________________________________
         |                                               |
         |              Sleep Disorder Prediction        |